How to Rule the World from Your Couch CHAPTER 1

 You will never see what is too much to bear, even if it is correct.
 That is why you need to constantly work on your own empowerment so that you know that you have the capacity and tools to survive and thrive even when what you “see” is initially devastating.
 The good news is that intuition works just as effectively during (and in creating) a positive experience.
 I have spent decades learning how to uncover this amazing tool in its various iterations and possibilities, so that it can be naturally used in daily life—and not only when the chips are down.

-• Gathering information—the flashes of insight gained without using traditional sources of information.
+—the flashes of insight gained without using traditional sources of information. • Mediumship

-• Mediumship—the ability to become someone or something else with all of your senses and perceptions and to experience the world from that perspective, which allows you to work from within a person or situation—which for this purpose we will call a “target”—and to experience that perspective directly.
-When you experience something through mediumship, you are aware of the subtleties that can be perceived only from the inside looking out.
-What you lose in your own perspective, you gain in your target’s experience and opinion.
-You understand in subjective detail an evolving comprehension of your target as itself—how your target decides to move and change, what its biases may be, its needs, discomforts, and history—and you begin to see how all of this data that lives in its awareness can be useful to guide behavior.
+—how your target decides to move and change, what its biases may be, its needs, discomforts, and history—and you begin to see how all of this data that lives in its awareness can be useful to guide behavior.
 When my students first do a paired mediumship exercise, they are completely thrown off by the stark difference between such internal (personal) and external experiences.
-They begin to understand the significance of rechanneling their focus when they witness sweet, gentle-seeming people enraged during a mediumship exercise or irritable individuals, through mediumship, experiencing a calm.
+They begin to understand the significance of rechanneling their focus when they witness sweet, gentle-seeming people enraged during a mediumship exercise or irritable individuals, through mediumship, experiencing a calm. • Telepathy

-• Body heat telepathy—the ability to connect physically and emotionally with another from a distance.
+—the ability to connect physically and emotionally with another from a distance. • Remote viewing

-• Precognition—the ability to move a person or situation forward in time and accurately experience what will happen, which allows you to employ all of the skills above to predict possible outcomes with some level of accuracy and to make changes that will create the best possible scenario.
+—the ability to move a person or situation forward in time and accurately experience what will happen, which allows you to employ all of the skills above to predict possible outcomes with some level of accuracy and to make changes that will create the best possible scenario. • Healing

 As a practitioner, you can do a healing without ever reporting the information you are getting directly to your subject.
 However, you will find yourself telepathically negotiating with the subject the whole time.
 When your own body is the healing subject, a meet-and-greet called a “symptom dialogue” is helpful to separate the issue or illness from yourself, so that you have the leverage to move it toward healing.
 In this personal assessment, you lay out all your physical indicators, your blueprint for change.
 Just remember, the goal of any kind of healing is to change something to a desired state of functioning.